data-aleks/credit-portfolio-risk-insights/README.md

 ![Default rates by age brackets](./images/visualisations/default_rate_by_age_brackets.png "Default rates by age brackets")

-Based on data we can establish that there is an increased number of defaults for ages between 22 and 24 years old for young people ( people aged below 30 years old ).
-This indicates that lending to people in this age bracket carries increased risk of default.

 ### Can employment length act as a risk indicator?
 Explore how job stability influences creditworthiness and default behavior.